CHAPTER THIRTY—CONDITIONS

 CHAPTER THIRTY-TWO—MICHAEL

-Richard couldn’t believe Sesame had agreed to draft an unofficial contract with them, but once talk started of getting something concrete in motion, the ex-mouse was eager to move forward.
-They drew up a written contract as quickly as possible, while their other colleagues took stock of their current supplies.
 They had enough to get started on the body, but not enough to bring it to completion, and they had to find a way to address their regular reporting requirements that avoided fraud but kept Dhar from getting suspicious.
-Richard couldn’t shake the feeling the Bureau was involved somehow in all this.
+Richard couldn’t shake the feeling the Bureau was somehow involved in James and Heather’s disappearance.

 Counterintuitively, that involved calling Dhar directly.